 Choosing Diabetic Wound Treatments

-In the past, podiatrists like me started treating your wounds based on what we saw.
+In the past, podiatrists started treating your wounds based on what we saw.
 In other words, we treated the ulcer's present qualities.
 Then, we'd wait and see if the initial treatment worked.

 If it did, we'd celebrate.
 But if it didn't?
 Unfortunately, the decision to switch treatments often became arbitrary.
 We'd choose something new based on the response, or lack thereof, to the current therapy.

 Fortunately, a new-state-of-the-art diagnostic tool is available.
 And, in my Houston practice, it's proven to be indispensable for wound healing.
 Because, it helps me pinpoint my patients' wound characteristics.
 (Meaning you get faster healing.
 And reduced amputation risks.)

 So, what's this magic solution?
 Well, it involves sampling tissue from your wound.
 And getting to the very bottom of what's causing your problem.
 Here's how it works.